ClementNerma/NightOS/docs/specs/permissions.md

 - _Basic_ (B): basic permissions, like windows creation, which are granted automatically by default ;
 - _Implicit_ (I): permissions implied by the usage of an application, like opening a file with an application grants it an access while the application is running ;
-- _Global_ (G): modifying non-critical parts of the state of the system, like controlling the global volume or reading
+- _Global_ (G): accessing and modifying non-critical parts of the state of the system, like controlling the global volume or reading
 - _Sensitive_ (S): accessing sensitive informations, like filesystem or network access ;
 - _Privacy_ (P): accessing privacy-related data, like microphone or webcam access